kifuan/vector2/README.md

 ## APIs

-Some functions are *inplace*, that is, all effects will be applied to a copy of itself.
+Some functions are *non-inplace*, that is, all effects will be applied to a copy of itself.

 **NOTE: YOU SHOULD use `feq(a, b)` to compare floats, as it allows tiny deviation(1e-4).**